frempongandrews/beginning-swift-3/README.md

-Learning swift 3 from weheartswift.com tutorials
+Learning swift 3 from ray wunderlich and weheartswift.com tutorials